apache/zeppelin/docs/interpreter/springxd.md

 ### Auto-completion
 The SpringXD Interpreter provides a comprehensive auto-completion for `Job` and `Stream` DSL definitions.
-On `(Ctrl+.)` it list the most relevant suggestions in a pop-up window.
-Implementation leverages [SpringXD's Completion API](http://docs.spring.io/spring-xd/docs/current/reference/html/#completions) and provides the same expressiveness similar with the SpringXD Shell.
+On `Ctrl+.` it lists the most relevant suggestions in a pop-up window.
+Implementation leverages [SpringXD's Completion API](http://docs.spring.io/spring-xd/docs/current/reference/html/#completions) and provides completion experience similar to the SpringXD Shell.